tokahuke/yaque/readme.md

 <a href="https://crates.io/crates/yaque"><img src="https://img.shields.io/crates/v/yaque.svg"></a>

 Yaque is yet another disk-backed persistent queue for Rust.
-It implements an SPSC channel using you OS' filesystem.
+It implements an SPSC channel using your OS' filesystem.
 Its main advantages over a simple `VecDeque<T>` are that
 * You are not constrained by your RAM size, just by your disk size.
 This means you can store gigabytes of data without getting OOM killed.
 * Your data is safe even if you program panics.
 All the queue state is written to the disk when the queue is dropped.
-* Your data can *persistence*, that is, can exisit thrhough multiple executions of your program.
+* Your data can *persistence*, that is, can exist through multiple executions of your program.
 Think of it as a very rudimentary kind of database.
 * You can pass data between two processes.

-Yaque is _assynchronous_ and built directly on top of `mio` and `notify`.
+Yaque is _asynchronous_ and built directly on top of `mio` and `notify`.
 It is therefore completely agnostic to the runtime you are using for you application.
 It will work smoothly with `tokio`, with `async-std` or any other executor of your choice.